gagolucasm/Fuzzy-Logic-Controller-Propeller/README.md

 ## How to use

-When you got all the connections ready, start Matlab and run
+When you got all the connections ready, start Matlab and run:

 `simulink`

 Open the model (helicecontrolV2.slx)

-Upload the arduino code to the Mega board, and turn the power on.
+Upload the arduino code to the Mega board, and turn the power on

-Select the COM port.
+Select the COM port

-Start the Simulink model.
+Start the Simulink model

 Have fun!